avocadobravado/alarm-clock/README.md

 ## Description

-This app is an alarm clock that allows:
+This website is a Japanese alarm clock that allows:

-* As a user of your alarm clock, I would like to be able to view the current time.
-* I would also like to be able to enter a time into a form to set an alarm.
-* The alarm should turn on at the specified alarm time.
-* As a user, when the alarm turns on I want it to either show me something on the screen
+* A user to input the time they want to set the alarm
+* Once the inputted time has passed, a notice will display on the page that says "Wake up!"(起きて!) and play a goat bleating sound

 ## Setup/Installation Requirements